karthi-s-13/HALF_ADDER_SUBTRACTOR/README.md

 endmodule
 ```

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+/* Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.

 Developed by: KARTHIKEYAN S RegisterNumber: 24900102*/